JCook22/gain-supply/README.md

 1. Home Page

     ![Home-page](media/readme/features/Home-page.png)
     This is the home page for the site.
 It has been created with a eye-catching blue colour to fit well with the theme throughout.
 Here the users can also easily start navigating through the site with lots of options to choose from.
-On top of the usual navbar options there are 2 call to action buttons, one to entice new users to browse products and the other to look at testimonials.
+On top of the usual navbar options there are two call to action buttons, one to entice new users to browse products and the other to look at testimonials.

 2. View Products & Product Details